readwritetools/rwt-search/readme.md

 ### Internals

 The browser's local-storage area is used to cache the sitewords file and the user's most recent search terms.
-These keys are set by the web component:
+These keys are set by the DOM component:

 <table>